Promote new ways to make wellbeing and productivity a central feature of your team's working day.

 Making wellbeing a priority during these challenging times.

 Taking care of workers wellbeing is becoming more critical than ever.
 According to recent research, just under half of the UK workforce surveyed has suffered a decline in their mental health since working from home since Covid-19, whilst BUPA reports its wellbeing advice line has received a 300 per cent increase in calls.

-Companies have an important role to play in creating a positive wellbeing culture in the 'next normal', as we see workers perceive an increasing pressure to perform, alongside new working patterns and ways of working.
+Companies have an important role to play in creating a positive wellbeing culture as workers perceive an increasing pressure to perform, alongside new working patterns and ways of working.

 Workers expectation that they need to be 'digitally present' is impacting stress levels of team members and positive wellbeing behaviours at work.
 41% of workers in a recent survey admitted to being more likely to work through lunch breaks, 38% are working longer hours and 29% reported feeling more stressed.